Understanding units of soil moisture

 1. Percentage (%):

-This unit uses a simple method.
-It shows water volume in soil as a percentage of the total soil volume.
-A reading of 30% indicates that 30% of the soil volume is water.
+This unit uses an easy method.
+It shows how much water is in the soil as a percentage.
+A reading of 30% means that 30% of the soil is made up of water.

 2. Volumetric moisture content (m³/m³ or cm³/cm³):

-– It denotes the volume of water in the soil per cubic meter or centimeter.
-For instance, 0.2 m³/m³ means there are 0.2 cubic meters of water in every cubic meter of soil.
+It shows how much water is in the soil for each cubic meter or centimeter.
+For example, 0.2 m³/m³ means there are 0.2 cubic meters of water in each cubic meter of soil.

 3. Moisture level by mass (g/g or kg/kg):

-– This measurement reflects the mass of water per unit mass of soil.
-For example, 0.2 g/g indicates 0.2 grams of water per each gram of soil.
+This measurement shows how much water is in the soil.
+For example, 0.2 g/g means there are 0.2 grams of water for each gram of soil.

 4.Water potential (kPa):

-Measure of the energy status of water in the soil.
+The energy status of water in the soil is important.
 We measure it in kilopascals (kPa).
-Lower values signify that water is more accessible for plant uptake.
+Lower values mean that soil water tension is easier for plants to take up.

 5. Resistance value (Ω or kΩ):